Lockheed Martin F-35 Lightning II: US Marine Corps

-U.S. Air Force
+US Air Force

-USAF F-35A in the Block 3i configuration achieved IOC with the USAF's 34th Fighter Squadron at Hill Air Force Base, Utah on 2 August 2016.
-F-35As conducted their first Red Flag exercise in 2017; system maturity had improved and the aircraft scored a kill ratio of 15:1 against an F-16 aggressor squadron in a high-threat environment.
-The first USAF F-35A deployment occurred on 15 April 2019 to Al Dhafra Air Base, UAE.
-On 27 April 2019, USAF F-35As were first used in combat in an airstrike on an Islamic State tunnel network in northern Iraq.
+USAF F-35As first achieved IOC in 2016: aircraft in the Block 3i configuration with the 34th Fighter Squadron at Hill Air Force Base, Utah, on 2 August.
+F-35As conducted their first Red Flag exercise the following year; system maturity had improved and the aircraft scored a kill ratio of 15:1 against an F-16 aggressor squadron in a high-threat environment.
+F-35As were first deployed on 15 April 2019 to Al Dhafra Air Base, UAE; 12 days later, they were first used in combat—in an airstrike on an Islamic State tunnel network in northern Iraq.

-For European basing, RAF Lakenheath in the UK was chosen as the first installation to station two F-35A squadrons, with 48 aircraft adding to the 48th Fighter Wing's existing F-15C and F-15E squadrons.
+F-35As were first stationed in Europe in 2021, when two squadrons totaling 48 aircraft were added to the 48th Fighter Wing's F-15C and F-15E squadrons at RAF Lakenheath in the UK.
 The first aircraft of the 495th Fighter Squadron arrived on 15 December 2021.

 The F-35's operating cost is higher than some older USAF tactical aircraft.
-In fiscal year 2018, the F-35A's cost per flight hour (CPFH) was $44,000, a number that was reduced to $35,000 in 2019.
-For comparison, in 2015 the CPFH of the A-10 was $17,716; the F-15C, $41,921; and the F-16C, $22,514.
-Lockheed Martin hopes to reduce it to $25,000 by 2025 through performance-based logistics and other measures.
+In 2015, the cost per flight hour (CPFH) of the A-10 was $17,716; the F-15C, $41,921; and the F-16C, $22,514.
+In fiscal year 2018, the F-35A's CPFH was $44,000; this shrank to $35,000 in 2019, and Lockheed Martin said it hoped to reduce it to $25,000 by 2025 through performance-based logistics and other measures.

-According to US officials, F-35As and F-22s launched from land bases in the region, were used to attempt to draw surface-to-air missile fire ahead of B-2 bombing runs during the United States strikes on Iranian nuclear sites on 22 June 2025.
+In 2025, US officials said F-35As and F-22s launched from land bases in the Persian Gulf region were used to attempt to draw surface-to-air missile fire ahead of B-2 bombing runs during the United States strikes on Iranian nuclear sites.

+In January 2026, F-35s participated in the United States strikes in Venezuela, along with F-22s, B-1s, F/A-18s, EA-18s, and various intelligence, surveillance, and reconnaissance aircraft and drones.
+General Dan Caine claimed the aircraft were used to disable Venezuelan air defense systems to ensure the safe passage of the helicopters into the target area.
+The operation resulted in the capture of Venezuelan President Nicolás Maduro.